-The public Auction subjects all possession to equitable public appraisal and competitive offer and thereby determines fair and current value of all personal goods and estates.
+The Code of Ethics adopted by the Montana Auctioneers Association is the National Auctioneers Association CODE OF ETHICS.
+All members adhere to this national standard.appraisal and competitive offer and thereby determines fair and current value of all personal goods and estates.
 The Auctioneer is the master of procedure and conduct of community progress and development.
 Such functions impose grave responsibility and duty beyond ordinary business policy to which he must dedicate himself and strive to maintain the highest standards of his profession and share with his fellow Auctioneers a common responsibility for its Integrity and Honor.
-Accepting the Golden Rule as his standard, the Auctioneer pledges himself to observe the Law of God and of the Land in all of his dealings, and to conduct his business in accordance with the following Code of Ethics adopted by the Montana Auctioneers Association.
+Accepting the Golden Rule as his standard, the Auctioneer pledges himself to observe the Law of God and of the Land in all of his dealings, and to conduct his business in accordance with this code of ethics.

 ARTICLE I – MEMBERSHIP

 Qualification – Election.
 Any auctioneer who is of good moral character shall be eligible for membership in this Association, provided that he affirms, “to be faithful to the Articles of Incorporation, By-laws, Code of Ethics of the Montana Auctioneers Association, as the same may be amended from time to time”.

 Classification.
 Dues, Initiation Fee, Individuals – Members shall be individual members.
 Dues of individual members.
 Dues of individual members shall be such as are established by the Board of Directors and shall be payable in advance.

 Vote.
 Individual members shall be entitled to vote in all meetings of members.
 Same place as, the annual convention of the Association, at such time and place as shall be designated in notice mailed to all voting members, or published as here in after provided for the election of elective officers and directors and for the transaction of such other business as may come before the meeting.